The Devil

 General

 An attachment, addiction, or toxic pattern is constraining you — and you have more agency than you realize.
 See the chain clearly.
 Awareness is the first step to freedom.
+The upright message asks for conscious participation.
+Notice what is opening, then meet it with a simple action you can repeat.

 Love

 In love, The Devil can signal codependency, obsessive attraction, or a relationship dynamic where both parties are stuck in patterns neither can name.
 Honest inventory of what's actually happening is the medicine.
+In relationships, this card is strongest when paired with honest communication instead of silent interpretation.

 Career

 Career-wise, The Devil warns of golden handcuffs, jobs that drain your soul for material comfort, or workaholism dressed as ambition.
 Ask: what am I actually trading for this money?
+At work, it can help you separate aligned momentum from urgency that only looks productive.

 Advice

 See the chain.
 Name the attachment.
 You are not trapped — but you must be willing to look at what you've been choosing.
+Choose one next step, then watch how your energy responds before adding more complexity.
+A small embodied action is better than a dramatic interpretation you cannot sustain.

 ReversedMeaning